emil-aliyev/sdk-android/readme.md

 In order to handle clicks on notifications there is `click_action` parameter in notification body.
-The click_action key is `OPEN_SKYTECH_CHAT`.
+The click_action key is `OPEN_SDK_CHAT`.
 You can get more info on how to implement click_action on Android [here](https://firebase.google.com/docs/cloud-messaging/http-server-ref)

 Sample notification body: